 5. 1900 Park Fare

 One of the best character dining restaurants for the littlest tadpoles is Hollywood & Vine at Disney’s Hollywood Studios.
-Hosting the Disney Junior Play ‘n Dine for both breakfast and lunch satisfies the entire family with a hearty buffet.
-Disney Junior favorites such as Doc McStuffins, Sofia the First, Jake and the Never Land Pirates and Handy Manny interact with the little ones.
-Breakfast features waffles, frittatas and fresh fruit before switching to baked chicken, deli meats, pastas and fresh salads for lunch.
-During dinnertime, Minnie Mouse and her friends host seasonal dinners such as the Summertime Dine, a beach-inspired bash that runs through Sept.
-11, Minnie’s Halloween Dine on Sept.
-12 through Nov.
-6, and Minnie’s Holiday Dine on Nov.
-7 through Jan.
-6, with tastes and festivities to reflect the season.
-Dinnertime character guests usually include Minnie, Mickey, Donald, Daisy and Goofy in their best seasonal outfits of course!
+Hosting the Disney Junior Play ‘n Dine for breakfast satisfies the entire family with a hearty buffet.
+Disney Junior favorites such as Doc McStuffins, Sofia the First, Jake and the Never Land Pirates, Vampirina and Roadster Goofy interact with the little ones.
+Breakfast features waffles, frittatas and fresh fruit.
+During lunch and dinnertime, Minnie Mouse and her friends host seasonal dinners with tastes and festivities to reflect the season.
+Character guests usually include Minnie, Mickey, Donald, Daisy and Goofy in their best seasonal outfits, of course.
 Minnie’s Seasonal Dining is also eligible for the Fantasmic!
 Dinner Package.
-With the dinner package, guests can dine at one of the three participating restaurants (The Hollywood Brown Derby, Mama Melrose’s Ristorante Italiano, or Hollywood & Vine) before heading over to reserved VIP seats for Fantasmic!, the park’s nighttime spectacular!
+With the dinner package, guests can dine at one of the three participating restaurants (The Hollywood Brown Derby, Mama Melrose’s Ristorante Italiano, or Hollywood & Vine) before heading over to reserved VIP seats for Fantasmic!, the park’s nighttime spectacular.

-Dynamic duo, Lilo and Stitch along with other classic Disney characters like Mickey and Pluto, join guests for breakfast at Disney’s Polynesian Village Resort.
-Breakfast is standard fare of scrambled eggs, fried potatoes, sausage, bacon and fruit served family style, of course!
-If your goal is just to meet Lilo and Stitch, look for them over at Hollywood Studios instead.
+Dynamic duo Lilo and Stitch, along with other classic Disney characters like Mickey and Pluto, join guests for the Best Friends Breakfast at Disney’s Polynesian Village Resort.
+Breakfast is standard fare of scrambled eggs, fried potatoes, sausage, bacon and fruit served 'ohana style.
 If you’re looking for a Polynesian-inspired breakfast, head over to Kona.
 The real allure of ‘Ohana is at dinnertime.
-No traditional Disney characters appear during dinner, but the evening meal is certainly not lacking in fun as entertainers sing, tell stories, and invite guests to join them for games and dancing.
+No traditional Disney characters appear during dinner, but the evening meal is certainly not lacking in fun as entertainers sing, tell stories and invite guests to join them for games and dancing.
 The dinner menu at ‘Ohana features our favorite pineapple-coconut bread, followed by salad, pork dumplings, honey-coriander chicken wings, meat skewers, noodles and vegetables, finished with ‘Ohana’s specialty, bread pudding a la mode with bananas-caramel sauce.
 With the right timing, dinner at ‘Ohana also provides a spectacular view of the Magic Kingdom fireworks.

 Disney's Contemporary Resort offers a classic buffet-style restaurant serving breakfast, brunch and dinner.
-At Chef Mickey’s Fun Time Buffet, the Fab Five: Mickey, Minnie, Donald, Pluto and Goofy join guests for their meals.
-The restaurant overlooks Bay Lake as well as the 90-foot-high mural by Mary Blair that has become an icon of the Contemporary Resort.
+At Chef Mickey’s Fun Time Buffet, the Fab Five, Mickey, Minnie, Donald, Pluto and Goofy join guests for their meals.
+The restaurant overlooks Bay Lake, as well as the 90-foot high mural by Mary Blair that has become an icon of the Contemporary Resort.
 The enormous buffet offers a variety of dishes at every meal.
-For breakfast, enjoy fresh fruit, cereals and oatmeal, cheesy potato casserole, sausage, pancakes and other breakfast favorites.
+For breakfast, enjoy fresh fruit, cereals and oatmeal, breakfast potatoes, sausage, pancakes and other breakfast favorites.
 Brunch adds soup, salads and seafood to the breakfast offerings.
-At dinner, choose among salads, sushi, pasta dishes, carved-to-order meats, lobster macaroni and cheese, pork ribs, salmon and more.
-With so many choices, this is a great choice for groups with diverse palates as well as picky eaters.
-Although slightly outdated, Chef Mickey’s is a crowd-pleaser with few surprises.
+At dinner, choose from a carving station, pasta, seafood paella and a smorgasbord of sides and desserts.
+With so many choices, this is a great choice for groups with diverse palates, as well as picky eaters.
+Although slightly outdated, Chef Mickey’s is a crowd-pleaser with a few surprises.

 Minnie Mouse loves to throw a beach bash!
-Minnie’s Beach Bash Breakfast at Disney's Beach Club Resort gathers classic Disney characters such as Minnie, Goofy and Donald in their beachy best to start the day sunny side up.
-With fewer characters than some other breakfast buffet locations and it’s off-the-beaten-path location (unless you're staying at the Epcot-area resort hotels), Cape May Café ranks lower on our list.
-Breakfast includes an unusual mix of items from sliced deli meats and cheeses to applesauce, bagels, scrambled eggs, seasonal fruits and veggies and cereals.
+Minnie’s Beach Bash Breakfast at Disney's Beach Club Resort gathers Minnie and her BFF Daisy in their beachy best to start the day sunny side up.
+With fewer characters than some other breakfast buffets and its off-the-beaten-path location (unless you're staying at the Epcot-area resort hotels), Cape May Café ranks lower on our list.
+Breakfast includes a mix of items from sliced deli meats and cheeses to bagels, scrambled eggs, seasonal fruits and veggies and cereals.

 With so many character dining locations, you're sure to find at least one that will make the whole family happy.
 These are our picks for the best character dining at Disney World.
 What are your favorites?
 Share in comments below!